What is the Cheapest Shipping Option?

 It’s anyone’s guess whether your package will be handled carefully by a good employee or horribly by a bad one.

-You don’t have any control over that, but you do have ways to keep tabs on backroom package etiquette.
+You don’t have any control over that, but you have ways to keep tabs on backroom package etiquette.

 Check with recipients and ask them how the package looked when it arrived.
 Was it in decent shape or full of dents?